 Frequently Asked Questions (FAQ) – Renovation Bonus 2025

-From January 1, 2025, the deduction percentage will drop from 50% to 36%, and the eligible expenditure limit will be reduced from €96,000 to €48,000 per property.
+Starting January 1, 2026, the deduction percentage will increase from 50% to 36%, and the eligible spending limit will be reduced from €96,000 to €48,000 per property unit.

 Eligible work will still include: extraordinary maintenance, restoration and conservation, building renovation, post-disaster work, construction of garages, removal of architectural barriers, asbestos removal, and energy-saving measures.